⛽ BlowingYards · Gas Backpack Blowers

 Husqvarna 560BTS

-The professional's mid-range gas backpack blower workhorse.
-The 560BTS's 65.6cc X-Torq gas engine reduces emissions by 60% and fuel consumption by 20% vs. conventional 2-stroke gas backpack blowers — a real advantage for crews burning through fuel all day.
-At 631 CFM and 232 MPH (30 Newtons), this gas backpack blower handles everything from residential cleanups to commercial debris.
-Tube-mounted throttle with cruise control, commercial-grade air filter, and LowVib dampening system make it a comfortable all-day tool.
+The professional mid-range gas backpack blower workhorse.
+The 560BTS's 65.6cc X-Torq engine reduces emissions by 60% and fuel consumption by 20% vs. conventional 2-stroke gas backpack blowers — a real advantage for crews burning through fuel all day.
+At 631 CFM and 232 MPH (30 Newtons), it handles everything from residential cleanups to commercial debris clearing.
+Tube-mounted throttle with cruise control, commercial-grade air filter, and LowVib dampening.
 At 23.25 lbs it's one of the lighter commercial gas backpack blowers.
-2-year warranty.

 CFM631